twinkarma/hpc-reproducibility/slides/index.md

 * [spack (https://spack.readthedocs.io)](https://spack.readthedocs.io/en/latest/)
   * Works similarly to `apt` or `yum`, mainly for C/C++ libraries
   * Optimised for HPCs, software is built locally and optimised to hardware

 ---

+### HPC specific package managers

+* Packages are built and installed entirely in you home directory
+* They can create virtual environments
+  * Easy to switch an entire set of installed software
+  * Provide a way to share list of installed software in each environment
+    * python virtualenv - `requirements.txt`
+    * Conda - `environment.yml`
+    * Spack - `spack.yml` & `spack.lock`

+---